Cloud File Storage

 "Cloud" file storage options utilize a web browser interface or a special application on your desktop or notebook computer.
 Files can be uploaded to these services and shared with other users of the service.

-Faculty and staff have access to several approved secure and approved cloud file storage services, and should not use any other services for Georgia Tech related files and data, as doing so could expose sensitive data and violate institute policies and state and/or federal law.
+Faculty and staff have access to several approved secure and approved cloud file storage services (note -- link may require you to log in and then revisit the link), and should not use any other services for Georgia Tech related files and data, as doing so could expose sensitive data and violate institute policies and state and/or federal law.

 Mountable File Storage

 "Mountable" file storage options are able to appear on your desktop or notebook computer as if they were another local hard drive.
 College faculty and staff have two standard options for mountable file storage:

 The Ivan Allen College of Liberal Arts (IAC) provides file storage for faculty and staff for both individual and shared use.
 Benefits of this service include automatic backup, easy remote access, and better data security.
 Detailed documentation on IAC File Storage is available, but the following gives a quick overview of several ways to access IAC file storage: